samuelyeewl/specmatch-emp/docs/build-library.rst

 Finally, we assemble all the intermediate files into a monolithic HDF5 file that contains the spectra and their associated parameters using the following script.
+This requires that the parameter table is contained in ${SMEMP_WKDIR}/libstars.csv, and their corresponding spectra, specified in the column lib_obs, are located as fits files in
+${SMEMP_WKDIR}/shifted_spectra/.

 ::

-   $ script.py
+   $ combine_library.py